dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 }
 ```

-This doesn't require entity types to be inherited from or navigation properties to be virtual, and allows entity instances created with `new` to lazy-load once attached to a context.
+This method doesn't require entity types to be inherited from or navigation properties to be virtual, and allows entity instances created with `new` to lazy-load once attached to a context.
 However, it requires a reference to the `ILazyLoader` service, which is defined in the [Microsoft.EntityFrameworkCore.Abstractions](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Abstractions/) package.
-This package contains a minimal set of types so that there is very little impact in depending on it.
-However, to completely avoid depending on any EF Core packages in the entity types, it is possible to inject the `ILazyLoader.Load` method as a delegate.
+This package contains a minimal set of types so that there is little impact in depending on it.
+However, to completely avoid depending on any EF Core packages in the entity types, it's possible to inject the `ILazyLoader.Load` method as a delegate.
 For example:

 ```csharp
 public class Blog